 1 bunch fresh scallions, chopped, roots discarded.

-In a small bowl, combine the next six ingredients (peanut butter through chile oil) with a whisk until smooth and completely blended.
-Add half the peanuts; the carrot, cabbage, and bean sprouts; and all but a handful of the scallions, Chop the Set aside at room temperature.
+While the noodles are cooking (or soaking, if you’re using rice noodles), in a small bowl, combine the next six ingredients (peanut butter through chile oil–seven if you’re including fish sauce) with a whisk until smooth and completely blended.
+Add half the peanuts; the carrot, cabbage, and bean sprouts; and all but a handful of the scallions.
+Toss to completely coat the drained noodles and aside at room temperature.

-One half hour before serving, combine noodles, the protein if you use it, and toss well to coat all the ingredients with sauce.
+One half hour before serving, add the protein if you use it, and toss well to coat with sauce.
 Allow to rest for a half hour, sprinkle the remaining peanuts and scallions over the noodles, then serve (don’t allow this to sit too long.
 The sauce will eventually break.)